sealuwee/flower-image-classifier/README.md

-# AI Programming with Python Project
+# AI Programming with Python Nanodegree Project

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+# Project Description

+# Image Classifier

+The objective was to build, and train an image classifier that would recognize different species of flowers in a dataset of 102 flower categories.

+And at the end of the project, we will have a network that can be accessed as a command line application.